pelicheng/recipe-rating-analysis/README.md

 ## Data Cleaning
 To be able to use these datasets, the following steps were applied.
 1. Left merge the recipes and interactions on `id` and `recipe_id`.
+2. Dropped one of the columns representing recipe id and keeping `recipe_id`.
-2. Fill all ratings of 0 with `np.nan` because ratings range from 1 to 5.
+3. Fill all ratings of 0 with `np.nan` because ratings range from 1 to 5.
-3. The average rating per recipe is added as the column `average_rating`.
+4. The average rating per recipe is added as the column `average_rating`.
-4. Dropped the columns `review`, `contributor_id`, `tags`, `steps`, and `description` because they will not be used in answering our main question.
+5. Checked the data types of all the columns and cast when needed.
+    - Changed `submitted` from a string to a `datetime` object.
+    - Changed `tags` from a string to a list.
+    - Changed `nutrition` from a string to a list.
+    - Changed `steps` from a string to a list.
+    - Changed `ingredients` from a string to a list.
+    - Changed `date` from a string to a `datetime` object.
+6. Extracted columns that I will be using.

-This is the first five rows of the cleaned DataFrame.
+This is the first five rows of the resulting DataFrame.

 | name                                 |   recipe_id |   minutes |   n_steps | submitted   | nutrition                                    |   n_steps |   n_ingredients |          user_id | date       |   rating |   average_rating |
 |:-------------------------------------|------------:|----------:|----------:|:------------|:---------------------------------------------|----------:|----------------:|-----------------:|:-----------|---------:|-----------------:|